willfleetw/rusty_dns/docs/DNS_Documentation.md

 In order to combat this issue, and thus make any future DNS development both easier and more accurate, this document attempts to compile all the relevent DNS RFCs into one single, up to date, clear, all encompassing document.
 Note that in the future, depending on the size of this document, it may be split up into multiple documents for readability.

-For a complete list of DNS related RFCs, see [https://www.bind9.net/rfc](https://www.bind9.net/rfc).
+For a *fairly* complete list of DNS related RFCs, see <https://www.bind9.net/rfc>.

 Compiled RFCs: